 A minimalistic look is not all this Drevo Calibur keyboard as to offer as it also provides 100% anti-ghosting with N-key rollover.
 This allows the user to press multiple keys simultaneously although a wired connection is necessary to use this feature.
 It uses Bluetooth 4.0 for wireless connectivity and a USB cable is also provided for wired connectivity.
 The keyboard can also work with supported Bluetooth devices.

 Drevo Calibur 71-Key RGB mechanical keyboard uses a rechargeable Lithium Polymer battery which lasts four days with an average use of five hours daily, though the user can not check the battery status, as no LED is dedicated for this functionality.
 The sound and feel of the Outemu switches were very similar to the Cherry-MX switches we tested however there was some consistency issue in the switches.
 The lightning styles were beautiful and lively, giving a sweet impression.
 There are no alternative media keys on the keyboard like other compact keyboards which use some letter keys for numeric and media keys.
 The package includes a key-cap puller for their replacement and two stickers by the company.
 It is a lightweight keyboard, thanks to the compact design, weighing about 1.2-lbs and comes with a 1-year warranty which is fine at such a price.

 If you want a cheap wireless keyboard having mechanical switches while providing great looks then this might be an intriguing product for you because you won’t be able to find such features at this price range.
 With the small size that this keyboard sports, you miss out on having dedicated macro and media keys.
-However, a very attractive bonus for this keyboard is that it can easily be used for travelling.
+However, a very attractive bonus for this keyboard is that it can easily be used for traveling.
 We did want a more generous battery life but given its price, we can settle for what it offers.